Octavius-Dante/Arthelais/ex_29/Readme.md

 </br></br>

-*BAPI structure has more fields and ET_ENTITY_SET has less fields so we encountered error during assignment of values to the structure*
+*Assumption : BAPI structure has more fields and ET_ENTITY_SET has less fields so we encountered error during assignment of values to the structure*

 </br></br>